Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 * Checkout.com
 * Trustpay

-In case you wish more primary processors to be covered for automatic retry, please submit a feature request [here](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests).

 ## How does it work?

 Smart retry will be attempted whenever the payment fails through the Primary Processor for card transactions.